wp-plugins/instantsearch-for-woocommerce/readme.txt

 == Description ==
 Why have visitors wait for search results when you can engage them right at the search box, before they hit 'Enter'?
 InstantSearch+ for WooCommerce triples visitor conversion, optimizes search, and offers promotions through state-of-the-art contextual suggestions dropdown.
 Since suggestions are lightning fast, accurate, and contextual - visitors find exactly what they want - faster.

 As your visitors start typing the first character in your WooCommerce search box, they get personalized, relevant product suggestions, and search suggestions in the dropdown box.
 The clear, concise suggestions attract visitor attention to products that match what they are looking for based on your WooCommerce store catalog, product promotions, popular searches, and previous searches in your store.
 Once a visitor selects a product from the list, she will get immediately to that page, bypassing the search results page.
-Otherwise, if a visitor selects a search suggestion from the list, it will seamlessly invoke your store’s search engine with the correct search term.
+Otherwise, if a visitor selects a search suggestion from the list, it will seamlessly invoke your store's search engine with the correct search term.
 The suggestion list quickly changes as user type more characters until they select what they were looking for.
-With InstantSearch+ AutoComplete you can engage your visitors straight at the search box, before they even hit “Enter”!
+With InstantSearch+ AutoComplete you can engage your visitors straight at the search box, before they even hit "Enter"!

 Play with our demo site at http://woocommerce.instantsearchplus.com To learn more please visit http://www.instantsearchplus.com